 </html>

 That's it!
-Now we will focus our attention on the style.css file.
+Now we'll focus our attention on the style.css file.

 The most basic CSS for our project may look like this.